 About

-I’m a former ship captain, marine biologist, high school science teacher, and spokesperson for a federal agency who now writes fiction, memoir, satire, essays, articles and poetry.
-My work has been published in the Stonecoast Review, Rainshadow Journal, Third Act, Seattle’s Post Alley, American Bungalow, and several boating and humor magazines.
-I’ve authored more than 60 published articles on sailing, the sea, endangered species, social and environmental justice, memoir, and political satire, and have penned an unpublished memoir.
+I’m a former ship captain, marine biologist, high school science teacher, and spokesperson for a federal agency who now writes fiction, memoir, satire, essays, commentary and poetry.
+My work has been published in the Stonecoast Review, Wooden Boat, American Bungalow, The Belladonna Comedy, and others.
+I have also written briefing materials for three cabinet secretaries and two U.S. Presidents and have extensive experience with the media, having been interviewed by nearly every major print, broadcast and wire service in the U.S. and print and wire services in eight foreign countries.
+Since leaving the federal service I’ve authored more than 60 published articles on sailing, the sea, endangered species, social and environmental justice, and political satire.

 Subscribe